Frequently Asked Questions

 17. How will textiles and small Waste Electronic or Electrical Equipment (WEEE) and Household batteries be collected?

 Do not mix textiles, WEEE and batteries in the same bag, please put out separately as above.

 We will collect small amounts of unwanted clothing, pillowcases, towels and shoes (tied in pairs).
 It doesn't matter if the textiles are worn or stained as these items will be used to make industrial rags or upholstery stuffing.
 We can only accept one average sized carrier bag full as there is limitedspace on the collection vehicle.
-Please place the bag next to, not inside your green lidded recycling bin on collection day.
+Please place the bag next to, not inside your black refuse bin on collection day.
 Please remember to take good quality items to your local charity shops.

 Unacceptable items for Textile collection includes duvets, pillows, cushions or similar items.
 We cannot collect any items placed in black sacks or charity bags.